jgabunilas/plotly/README.md

 This function initializes the bubble plot for test subject **940**.
 Similar to the barplot, this function takes as arguments the OTU IDs, sequencing read values, and OTU labels retrieved from the `samples` array of the JSON object.
 The function then constructs the initial bubbleplot based on the provided data.
 Unlike the barplot which describes only the top 10 OTUs, the bubbleplot is designed to display the sequencing read counts for *all* OTUs.

 `initialize_gauge()`
+This function initializes the gauge chart for the default test subject **940**.
+It queries the first object of the metadata array which pertains to subject **940** and retrieves the value associated with the wash frequency `wfreq` key.
+Next, the Plotly library is used to construct the gauge chart.
+This custom chart features a gradually shaded gauge whose segmented colors depend on the number of washes conducted per week.

 ## Updating the Dashboard
 When the user selects a different test subject ID from the dropdown menu, the dashboard is programmed to refresh in real-time to display the information pertaining to the newly-selected test subject.
 Key functions for updating the dashboard: